 GOP presidential hopefuls meet at the debate in Miami tonight, sans Trump once more

 Candidates vying for the 2024 Republican presidential nomination are meeting for a third debate in Miami tonight.
-NBC News is hosting the debate at the at the Adrienne Arsht Center for the Performing Arts, which will air from 8pm to 10 pm ET,
+NBC News is hosting the debate at the Adrienne Arsht Center for the Performing Arts, which will air from 8pm to 10 pm ET.

 North Dakota Gov. Doug Burgum, who was in the first two debates, did not qualify this time around.
 Former Arkansas Gov. Asa Hutchinson, who appeared in the first debate, hasn't qualified for these last two events.
 And former Vice President Mike Pence won't be on stage tonight after he recently dropped out of the 2024 presidential race.